pedrocrisp/Wetlab-Protocols/TurboDNase.md

 10. Rinse the pellet with 900uL of 70% ethanol, invert several times then centrifuge samples for 5 mins, 7,500 x g, at RT.

 11. Remove EtOH with pipette.
 Pulse spin and remove remaining EtOH.
-Air dry 5 ins RT.
+Air dry 5 mins RT.

 12. Re-suspend in H<sub>2</sub>O or TRIS (eg 20uL).